 If one of your employees dies as a result of a job-related illness or injury, the person’s dependents are entitled to receive death benefits.
 These include payments to cover burial and funeral expenses not to exceed $20,000.

-A workers’ compensation settlement is an agreement between the injured employee, employer, and insurer that cancel a workers’ compensation claim.
+A workers’ compensation settlement is an agreement between the injured employee, employer, and insurer that cancels a workers’ compensation claim.
 This benefits both the employee and the employer.

 In Rhode Island, many workers’ comp claims end in settlements.
 This means the parties to the claim – the injured employee, the company, and the insurer – must agree on a lump-sum payment in return for the employee (or the employee’s survivors) agreeing to forgo future payments.